Wright Library History

 Library's National Historic Register Plaque

-As the Oakwood community grew over time, so did Wright Library.
+As the Oakwood community grew, so did Wright Library.
 Additions to the original 1939 library building were constructed in 1964, 1972, and 1983 to meet the growing needs of the community.
-These additions provided more space for collections, a children’s area, and a community room for large library programs and group meeting space.
-The last major library renovation was in 1991, when the audiovisual room was added, with a lower level circulation desk and rear entrance for the public.
-Paint, new carpet and bookshelf endcaps were also added.
+These additions provided more space for collections, a children’s area, and a community room for large library programs or public meetings.
+A major library renovation was done in 1991 and included the addition of an audiovisual room, a lower level circulation desk, a rear entrance for the public, plus paint, new carpet, and bookshelf endcaps.

-In 2017, the library successfully raised nearly half a million dollars in private donations and grants – including $250,000 from the Jack W. and Sally D. Eichelberger Foundation -- to complete a historic restoration and renovation project of the 1939 portion of the building.
+In 2017, the library successfully raised nearly half a million dollars in private donations and grants -- including $250,000 from the Jack W. and Sally D. Eichelberger Foundation -- to complete a historic restoration and renovation project of the 1939 portion of the building.
 Three years later, in the spring of 2020, voters approved a 1.5 mill operating levy.
-The levy, paired with generous donations to a $1.5 million capital campaign, funded essential facility updates including HVAC, roof, and elevator repair.
-The teen and children collections moved to a new home on the lower level complete with an ADA accessible Parkside entrance with stroller parking.
+This levy, paired with the generous donations to a $1.5 million capital campaign, funded essential facility updates including HVAC, roof, and elevator repair.
+The teen and children collections moved to the lower level, which had an ADA accessible Parkside entrance with stroller parking.
 Updates to the main floor included a new community room and adult computer area.

 Early days